Base tables versus target tables

 OPCH-A/P Invoice

-OPDN-Goods Receipt PO
+OPDN-Goods Receipt

 ORPD-Goods return

-OPDN-Goods Receipt PO
+OPDN-Goods Receipt

 OPCH-A/P Invoice